|Course Number:||EDU 5515 C58|

 Participants will use best practices in online teaching to personalize their online course.
-Participants will learn how to modify a Moodle course to add or edit elements.
+Participants will learn how to modify a Canvas course to add or edit elements.
 Class materials and procedures will be organized and posted to ensure that students have clear expectations and know to best ways to communicate with their instructor and fellow students.
 Participants will create a welcome video to introduce themselves to future students and guide students around the features of the course.

 Module 6: Student Motivation